• Length: 5 days

 • Dark values

-Many students arrive with their own hand-dyed solids or stacks they have purchased from other dyers.
-By all means, bring hand-dyed if you want.
+Many students arrive with their own hand-dyed solids or stacks they have purchased from other

-But flat solids (dyed commercially) are equally acceptable.
+But solids (dyed commercially) are equally acceptable.

-I usually work with flat colors or my own subtly dyed flat colors.
-My own palette includes approximately 500 shades.
+I usually work with my own subtly dyed solid colors.
+My own palette includes approximately 500+ shades.